Fix a water leak from a bottom-freezer refrigerator

 Thread flexible 1/4-in. tubing down the drain and rotate it as you push it to break the clog.
 Stop pushing when you hear it hit the drain pan under the refrigerator.
 Flush the drain with hot water and make sure it all goes into the drain pan (remove the bottom front grille and shine a flashlight through the opening to see the drain pan).

-If you discover water on your kitchen floor near the refrigerator, first check for leaks in the water line to the icemaker.
+If you are wondering “why is my refrigerator leaking water”?
+And you discover water on your kitchen floor near the refrigerator, first, check for leaks in the water line to the icemaker.
 (For that repair, see Ice Maker Repair Tips and Upgrade Your Icemaker Supply Line ) If the water line and valve are dry, chances are you have a clogged evaporator drain line.
 The water is from frost and ice buildup on the evaporator coil that melts off during the defrost cycle.
 Normally this water just drains into a pan in the bottom of the refrigerator.
 Then the condenser fan motor blows warm air across the pan and the water simply evaporates.

 To reach the drain, you’ll first have to remove the access panel from the back of your bottom freezer.
 This refrigerator has been cut so you can see where all the components are.
 But every refrigerator is different, so do an Internet search for instructions on how to remove the access panel on your particular refrigerator.